speezepearson/speezepearson.github.io/index.md

 - I wrote [a super-simple, super-portable GUI library for Python][browsergui].
 It has no dependencies (other than Python 2.7 or later), and uses a browser as a front-end, thereby not requiring Qt or wxWidgets or PyObjC or any other low-level libraries that will flood you with abstruse error messages when you try to install them.
 It has run out-of-the-box on every system I've tried it on, and it has excellent documentation.

+- I wrote two [password](https://github.com/speezepearson/passman) [managers](https://github.com/speezepearson/prpg).
+I realize that this is a terrible idea, but I'm proud of my intellectual babies anyway.
+If you find a problem, please let me know and withdraw a bounty that you feel is fair from my bank account.

 - I wrote [a library that lets you place figures in standalone Markdown documents][panfig].
 It's a Pandoc filter that looks for special code blocks, and runs the code in the code blocks to generate an image for the output document.
 Very simple, very flexible, and I've gotten great use out of it.

+- I've worked at Dropbox (and still do), on their internal crash-reporting systems and a metrics pipeline.

 - I got BSes in physics and CS from UC Santa Barbara, and then a MS in CS from the University of Washington's Allen School, working with [Michael Ernst][mernst] on [fault localization][fl-paper].